-Get pumped and get those legs moving as the first Wednesday in June is Global Running Day.
+Get pumped and get those legs moving as the first Wednesday in June is Global Running Day — on June 1 this year.
 Whether you’re a regular runner or a bit of a novice, it doesn’t matter, this holiday is about inspiring each other to lead a more active lifestyle, no matter the distance covered.
 This celebration is open and free to everyone.
 Simply grab your running shoes, a bottle of water, and get your legs moving!

 History of Global Running Day

 Global Running Day started in the United States in 2009, although at the time it was referred to as National Running Day.
 The inaugural Global Running Day was held on June 1, 2016.
 On that day over 2.5 million runners from 177 different countries took part, running an estimated 9.2 million miles between them.
 We get out of breath just thinking about all that running.